 Double consolidation for Parent PLUS borrowers

-This loophole is for parents who took out loans for their children’s education.
+This student loan loophole is for parents who took out loans for their children’s education.
 It’s one that I just became aware of about a year ago.
 It’s very involved, but we’ll break it down.

 “Parent PLUS loans are different than if a student borrowed for themselves,” said Landress.
 “They do not have access to the same repayment options, even though [these are] federal loans.”

-If you’re in your 50s, 60s or 70s and feeling crushed from a lack of affordable income-driven options for paying back Parent PLUS loans, consolidation might help.
+So, if you’re in your 50s, 60s or 70s and feeling crushed from a lack of affordable income-driven options for paying back Parent PLUS loans, consolidation might help.

 Increase flexibility with income-driven repayment plans